henry-uta/EEG-Psychiatric-Disorders-Dataset/README.md

 #### Preprocessing / Clean up

 I decided to keep the EEG features pure because they are already feature engineered and batch normalization was done within the neural network.
 However, for the target variables, I decided to one-hot encode the target variables and transformed them into floating-point values.
-I decided to remove the Acute Stress Disorder and Adjustment Disorder classes because of their low frequency.
+I decided to remove the Acute Stress Disorder, Obsessive Compulsive Disorder, Social Anxiety, and Adjustment Disorder classes because of their low frequency.

 ![image](https://github.com/user-attachments/assets/3d819421-b624-4fd1-af27-c37cf61f954a)